NON-COMPETE AGREEMENTS: ARE THEY ENFORCEABLE?

 - The foregoing restrictions are limited to (describe the type of activity or job the employee is precluded from taking).
 [Delete this section if the employee is precluded from taking any position with a designated competitor.]

 NOTE: The above non-compete provision is only a sample.
-Each company is encouraged to consult your legal professionals to develop a non-compete provision which suits your needs and circumstances.
+Each company is encouraged to consult your legal professionals to develop a non-compete provision which suits your needs and circumstances and may be enforced under the applicable state law.